Skip to main content

 The MRC is an organization of licensed health care and medical professionals who can be called upon to assist in the response to large-scale health or medical emergencies and local public health events.
 The MRC is a national volunteer network, and the units are managed locally.

 In 2021, the Clackamas, Multnomah, and Washington counties’ Medical Reserve Corps units partnered to form the Tri-County Medical Reserve Corps Collaborative.
 The units have jointly formed a centralized administrative, onboarding, and training process to improve cross-county coordination, increase volunteer opportunities, and streamline deployments.
-However, each unit maintains its operational autonomy.
+Each unit maintains its operational autonomy.

 Who can join?